-We were also told that all staff who are required to use filtering face pieces 3 (FFP3) masks have been fit tested to ensure the mask fits properly and will offer adequate protection.
+have been fit tested to ensure the mask fits properly and will offer adequate protection.

 It was confirmed that all staff have received a detailed COVID-19 risk assessment to assess the personal risks of continuing to carry out their role during the COVID-19 pandemic.
-We were told that all staff at the practice have been fully vaccinated and have received their boosters.
-We were also told that all staff undertake a lateral flow test (LFT) each morning and the results shared between staff via a dedicated LFT WhatsApp group.

-We saw evidence that an infection control audit has been completed using recognised audit tools, including the Health Education and Improvement Wales audit tool which is aligned to the Welsh Health Technical Memorandum (WHTM) 01-05 guidance.
+We saw that an infection control audit has been completed using recognised audit tools, including the Health Education and Improvement Wales audit tool which is aligned to the Welsh Health Technical Memorandum (WHTM) 01-05 guidance.
 We recognised this as good practice due to the comprehensive scope of the audit.
+We saw evidence that the resulting action plan was in place and being monitored.

-We saw evidence that the practice has a daily maintenance programme for checking the sterilisation equipment.
+We saw that the practice has a daily maintenance programme for checking the sterilisation equipment.
 A logbook was in place for the autoclave and the ultrasonic bath evidencing that the start and end of the day safety checks were taking place.